keleven-uk/pyKlock1/README.md

 Key status is the status of Caps Lock, Insert, Scroll lock and Num lock.
 The format of the time display can be changes i.e GMT, UTC, in words, numbers and the famous Fuzzy Time.

-Klock will store a number of friends [contacts] that are display in a table.
+Klock will store a number of friends [contacts] that are displayed in a table.
 Each friend can be edited and deleted.

+Klock will store a number of events that are displayed in a table.
+These events have a date due attached to them, Klock will give notifications when up and coming.

 The foreground and background colours can be selected.